-For each component, the modeling organization shall maintain procedures shall be maintained for verification, such as code inspections, reviews, calculation crosschecks, and walkthroughs, sufficient to demonstrate code correctness.
+For each component, procedures shall be maintained for verification, such as code inspections, reviews, calculation crosschecks, and walkthroughs, sufficient to demonstrate code correctness.
 Verification procedures shall include tests performed by modeling organization personnel other than the original component developers.

 B. Component Testing